bharathk-07/NOTES-APP/README.md

-# NOTES-APP
+NOTES APP:
-A Notes App is a simple yet powerful application designed to help users quickly capture, organize, edit, and manage their thoughts, ideas, and important information in a digital format.
+A simple and user-friendly Notes App built using Python (Flask), HTML, CSS, and JavaScript.
+This application allows users to create, edit, delete, and manage notes efficiently with date and time tracking.